Pros and Cons of Dental Sleep Apnea Treatment Devices

 May cause an excess of saliva (particularly tongue retaining devices).

-Sleep technologists, you may come across patients who have given up on making CPAP work for them as a treatment option.
-But the bottom-line is that their sleep apnea needs to be treated, and the good news is that they have options.
+As a sleep technologist, you may come across patients who have given up on making CPAP work for them as a treatment option.
+But the bottom line is that their sleep apnea needs to be treated, and the good news is that they have options.